Rated 'Excellent' on Trustpilot

 Stress and employers

-30% of people in our research said they had taken time off work due to stress - this is despite 60% of people saying stress and anxiety cause difficulty in concentrating.
-78% of people say employers do not understand or provide sufficient support for employees experiencing stress and anxiety.
+30% of people in our customer survey said they had taken time off work due to stress - this is despite 60% of people saying stress and anxiety cause difficulty in concentrating.
+78% of people said employers do not understand or provide sufficient support for employees experiencing stress and anxiety.

 Stress and diet

-Our nutritionists have written extensively about foods and vitamins that can help relieve anxiety, and tips to boost your energy and reduce stress.
-These are important because 72% of people say their diet and food choices become less healthy when they're stressed, even though choosing unhealthy foods can worsen symptoms of anxiety and your body's ability to cope with stress.
+Our nutritionists have written extensively about foods that can help manage anxiety, and tips to boost your energy and reduce stress.
+These are important because 72% of people said their diet and food choices become less healthy when they're stressed, even though choosing unhealthy foods can worsen symptoms of anxiety and your body's ability to cope with stress.

 How people overcome their stress and anxiety varies and will depend on the symptoms and their severity.

-The most common method of reducing anxiety is going for a walk or being outside in fresh air and nature - two-thirds of people reported doing this, and 94% find it effective.
+The most common method of reducing anxiety, according to our survey, is going for a walk or being outside in fresh air and nature - two-thirds of people reported doing this, and 94% find it effective.

 Doing exercise is not only important for our heart health, it is also an effective remedy for overcoming stress and anxiety for 96% of people.
 A lack of exercise is also one of the most common causes of poor sleep.
-Research shows people who do not exercise are significantly more likely to suffer from poor sleep.
+The customer survey indicated that people who do not exercise are more likely to suffer from poor sleep.

-A quarter of people report reaching for an alcoholic drink when they're stressed, but this is also shown to be the least effective at relieving symptoms, and risks creating health conditions.
-Alcohol can provide a temporary boost to neurotransmitters, however the drop in feel-good chemicals the next day can lead to anxiety and low moods, and research shows over the longer term alcohol can lower serotonin and may exacerbate depression.
+A quarter of people reported reaching for an alcoholic drink when they're stressed, but this is also shown to be the least effective at addressing symptoms, and excessive alcohol consumption can create health conditions.
+Alcohol can provide a temporary boost to neurotransmitters, however the drop in feel-good chemicals the next day can lead to anxiety and low moods.
 Alcohol also affects the quality of your sleep and is dehydrating, resulting in fatigue.

-While 12% of people reported taking anti-depressants or anti-anxiety medication, more than half of people take vitamins and supplements, including Stay Calm®, the acclaimed natural formula for relieving anxiety and stress, bringing natural calm, balance, energy and focus.
+While 12% of people reported taking anti-depressants or anti-anxiety medication, more than half of people said they take vitamins and supplements, including Stay Calm®, the formula for bringing natural calm, balance, energy and focus.

-Stay Calm® is formulated with the amino-acids L-Theanine and L-Tyrosine, and natural adaptogens clinically studied for lowering cortisol and relieving stress, including Ashwagandha KSM-66®, Schisandra, Rhodiola and Cordyceps, alongside essential vitamins and minerals.
-Find your natural calm, balance and focus today with Stay Calm®.
+Stay Calm® is formulated with the amino-acids, L-Theanine and L-Tyrosine, and natural adaptogens, including Ashwagandha KSM-66®, Schisandra, Rhodiola and Cordyceps, alongside essential vitamins and minerals.

 You may also enjoy reading: